Education and schools in Austria are generally considered to be of a good standard and on par with other prominent European countries.

 Special-needs education in Austria

-Learners officially labelled as having special educational needs attend mainstream schools as far as possible or, for severe disabilities, special schools designed to cater to their specific needs.
+Learners officially labelled as having special educational needs often attend mainstream schools as far as possible or, for severe disabilities, special schools designed to cater to their specific needs.
 According to Austrian law, parents have the right to choose the kind of schooling they prefer for their child.

-Tutoring in Austria
+Tutors in Austria

 Expat Health Insurance